IABTechLab/uid2docs/api/v2/endpoints/post-token-validate.md

 For details and Python script examples, see [Encrypting Requests and Decrypting Responses](../encryption-decryption.md).

 ## Decrypted JSON Response Format

+>NOTE: The responses will be encrypted only if the HTTP status code is 200.
+Otherwise, the response will not be encrypted.

-The decrypted response returns a boolean value that indicates the validation status of the specified advertising token.
+A successful decrypted response returns a boolean value that indicates the validation status of the specified advertising token.

 ```json